 “This blog doesn’t work for me.”

 Six words that a writer dreads hearing (seven if you include the contraction).
 Why?
-Because often times feedback comes too late in the content creation process.
-Sometimes, feedback arrives multiple blogs later once a client is too tired of correcting the same mistake again and again internally – a mistake the writer didn’t even know it was a mistake to begin with.
+Because oftentimes, feedback comes too late in the content creation process.
+Sometimes, feedback arrives multiple blogs later once a client is too tired of correcting the same mistake again and again internally – a mistake the writer didn’t even know was a mistake, to begin with.

-Before nDash was a content community marketplace we were a content creation agency.
-And during our time as an agency, the most stressful part was when one of our clients would provide us with feedback too late in the process; once we were blogs deep and didn’t know there was an issue to begin with.
+Before nDash was a content community marketplace, we were a content creation agency.
+And during our time as an agency, the most stressful part was when one of our clients would provide us with feedback too late in the process; once, we blogged deep and didn’t know there was an issue to begin with.

 That’s it.
 Just two things you should do to make the process better for you (the editor) and your writing talent.